Skip To Main Content

 3. Do not reveal personal information, including the addresses or telephone numbers, of students or colleagues.

-4. Recognize that email is not private.
-People who operate the system have access to all email.
-Messages relating to or in support of illegal activities may be reported to the authorities.
+4. Recognize that the District’s electronic networks are not private.
+People who operate District technology have access to all email and other data.
+Messages or other evidence relating to or in support of illegal activities may be reported to the authorities.

 5. Do not use the networks in any way that would disrupt its use by other users.

-6. Consider all communications and information accessible via the networks to be private property.
+6. Consider all communications and information accessible via the electronic networks to be private property.

-The user agrees to indemnify the School District for any losses, costs, or damages, including reasonable attorney fees, incurred by the District relating to, or arising out of, any violation of these procedures.
+Indemnification - By using the District’s electronic networks, the user agrees to indemnify the District for any losses, costs, or damages, including reasonable attorney fees, incurred by the District relating to, or arising out of, any violation of these procedures.

-Vandalism will result in cancellation of privileges and other disciplinary action.
-Vandalism is defined as any malicious attempt to harm or destroy data of another user, the Internet, or any other network.
-This includes, but is not limited to, the uploading or creation of computer viruses.
+Vandalism - Vandalism will result in cancellation of privileges and other disciplinary action.
+Vandalism is defined as any malicious attempt to harm or destroy data or hardware of another user, the Internet, or any other network.
+This includes, but is not limited to, the uploading or creation of malware, such as viruses and spyware.

-The District assumes no responsibility for any unauthorized charges or fees, including telephone charges, long-distance charges, per-minute surcharges, and/or equipment or line costs.
+Telephone Charges - The District assumes no responsibility for any unauthorized charges or fees, including telephone charges, texting or data use charges, long-distance charges, per-minute surcharges, and/or equipment or line costs.

 1. For each re-publication (on a website or file server) of a graphic or a text file that was produced externally, there must be a notice at the bottom of the page crediting the original producer and noting how and when permission was granted.
 If possible, the notice should also include the web address of the original source.